bizzo6/BnB/README.md

 # BnB

 ## Overview
-A low cost smart and secure home utility running on your Raspberry Pi
+A low cost smart and secure home automation server running on your Raspberry Pi

 # Setting Up